gokayfem/ComfyUI-Texture-Simple/README.md

 ![image](https://github.com/gokayfem/ComfyUI-Texture-Simple/assets/88277926/594f4b2b-12a6-40a9-9ecc-8f56c5c0448f)

 ## Suggestions
-- You can use mtb nodes to creates textures inside ComfyUI.
+- You can use mtb nodes to create textures inside ComfyUI.
 [mtb nodes](https://github.com/melMass/comfy_mtb/)

 - If you want to reset the scene, unconnect a texture then queue prompt and connect it again queue prompt.